Case Overview — State v. Robinson

 Why this case matters to the wider investigation

 The prosecution must prove a .30-caliber rifle shot killed Kirk.
 Citizen investigators argue ballistics, audio, and crime-scene threads undermine that theory (Proof Not Tyler).
 The courtroom is where those claims get tested under rules of evidence — or where discovery gaps prevent testing (discovery disputes).
+The charging decision also had consequences outside the courtroom: former NCTC director Joe Kent has said on the record that his center's parallel review of possible foreign ties was ordered to stop once Robinson was in custody — before those leads were exhausted.

 We do not claim Robinson is innocent or guilty on this page; we document the case structure and public record.